 Attached hereto as Exhibit C is the Supplemental Declaration of Frank Sillman in

 Support of Debtors' Motion Pursuant to Fed.
 R. Bankr.
-P. 9019 for Approval of the RMBS Trust
+P. 9019 for Approval of the RMBS Trust matter: Debtors' Application for an Order Authorizing Employment and Retention of Fortace

 Settlement Agreements.